matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 ## Risk-Based Testing & Product Quality

 * Risk is used to focus effort required during testing
-  * Where and when to start testing
+  * Where & when to start testing
   * Which areas need more attention
 * Testing is used to:
   * Reduce the likelihood of a negative event occurring